mageed/libr559d/README.md

 **Potential audiences for this course include, but are not limited to:**

-•	People interested in text analytics, information retrieval, information visualization, human-information interaction, natural language processing, machine learning, etc., who want to prepare for, or significantly advance, carrying out research in these fields.
+- People interested in text analytics, information retrieval, information visualization, human-information interaction, natural language processing, machine learning, etc., who want to prepare for, or significantly advance, carrying out research in these fields.
-•	People interested in practical experience on effective usage, management, analytics, and mining of social media in work places (e.g., libraries, museums, companies).
+- People interested in practical experience on effective usage, management, analytics, and mining of social media in work places (e.g., libraries, museums, companies).

 ## 2. Course Objectives:

 **Upon completion of this course students will be able to:**

-•	Understand a wide range of social media usage, management, and mining concepts and tasks and their relevance to the information needs of diverse individuals, communities and organizations.
+- Understand a wide range of social media usage, management, and mining concepts and tasks and their relevance to the information needs of diverse individuals, communities and organizations.
 [1.1]
-•	Enhance interpersonal and written communication skills.
+- Enhance interpersonal and written communication skills.
 [2.1]
-•	Collaborate effectively with peers through course assignments.
+- Collaborate effectively with peers through course assignments.
 [3.1]
-•	Apply social media marketing, management, and mining methods to address information needs, questions, and issues.
+- Apply social media marketing, management, and mining methods to address information needs, questions, and issues.
 [4.1]

-**3. Course Topics:**
+## 3.Course Topics:

 - Overview of social media types and use and their role;
 - Running social media systems and campaigns